AdidR10/long-running-bg-tasks-update--celery-websockets-redis/README.md

 3. Click "Observe Task" to see its current and future updates.

-![Observing an Existing Task](resources/ss/ui-observe-task.png) *Screenshot showing the task ID input field and "Observe Task" functionality* *Started observing from 25% progress*
+![Observing an Existing Task](resources/ss/ui-observe-task.png) *Screenshot showing the task ID input field and "Observe Task" functionality.*
+*Started observing from 25% progress*

 ## Concurrent Monitoring